Avi71/disk_space_visualization/README.md

       b.
 Parent directory
       c.
 Exit

-6. The steps 3,4 and 5 are repeated unless the user wants to Exit.
+6. The current directory is then changed using os.chdir(file_path) and the steps 3,4 and 5 are repeated unless the user wants to Exit.